-There are 11 labs with projects in these areas:
+There are 5 labs with projects in these areas:

-- 1. Phase-coherent detection for active computer vision: - Active vision systems (sonar, radar, lidar): Build your own extreme broadband lock-in amplifier; - Build a sonar vision system for the blind using the amplifier together with your signal generator from your first lab; - Fourier transform, wavelet transform, and chirplet transform; - o Machine learning for computer vision: Radar Vision and LEM neural network; - Biosignals and biosensing.
-In this lab ou will build an ultrasound system to image your own heart.
-[Analysis of Seismocardiographic Signals Using Polynomial Chirplet Transform...]. - Brain-Computer Interfaces (InteraXon company co-founded by Mann and his students); - Fluid User Interfaces: Build a musical physiotherapy machine based on an array of ultrasonic lock-in amplifiers for phase-coherent sonar; - See and photograph sound waves, radio waves, and light waves using your lock-in amplifier. - 2.
+- 1. Phase-coherent detection for active computer vision: - Active vision systems (sonar, radar, lidar); - \circ Sonar vision system for the blind using the amplifier; - Fourier transform, wavelet transform, and chirplet transform; - Machine learning for computer vision: Radar Vision and LEM neural network; - Biosignals and biosensing.
+In this lab, we will build an ultrasound system to image your own heart.
+[Analysis of Seismocardiographic Signals Using Polynomial Chirplet Transform...]. - Brain-Computer Interfaces (InteraXon company co-founded by Mann and his students and others); - Fluid User Interfaces and Natural User Interfaces (NUIs); - See and photograph sound waves, radio waves, and light waves using a lock-in amplifier. - 2.
 Passive vision: Many courses on computer vision fail to teach the fundamental concepts of what sensing is and does.
-We'll begin with fundamental principles by exploring first a

-1-pixel camera and 1-pixel display, quantigraphic (quantifiable) sensing, and meta-sensing.
+We'll begin with fundamental principles by exploring first a 1-pixel camera and 1-pixel display, quantigraphic (quantifiable) sensing, and meta-sensing. - Begin with fundamental 1-pixel display; - Build your own 1-pixel camera; - Quantigraphic sensing: Comparametric Equations; - Self-driving vehicles, sensing, and meta-sensing;